Finding a gem — his future wife — at an auction

 She was a year behind me in school and everyone called her Doris.
 We also attended the same church, Middle Island Presbyterian, but I never had occasion to speak to her, except to say “hello.”

-After graduating in 1941, I attended NYU College of Engineering in the Bronx until February, 1943, when I was drafted into the U.S. Army.
+After graduating in 1941, I attended NYU College of Engineering in the Bronx until February 1943, when I was drafted into the Army.
 I was a sergeant with the 24th infantry division in the Philippines during World War II.
-In July 1945 I was wounded and after three months in a hospital on Leyte was sent to a hospital in Tennessee where I was discharged just before Christmas.
+In July 1945 I was wounded, and after three months in a hospital on Leyte was sent to a hospital in Tennessee.
+I was discharged just before Christmas.
 I was 22.

-In May, 1946, I was at an auction in Middle Island when a fetching young woman approached me.
-It was Doris.
-She was 21.
+In May 1946, I was at an auction in Middle Island when a fetching young woman approached me.
+It was Doris, who by then was 21.
 She told me she was working at the Patchogue electric company.
 We began strolling through a nearby apple orchard.
 The trees were in bloom and I gathered some blossoms for her.
 That was our first date.
-We continued dating and by summer’s end we decided to get married before I resumed NYU classes in the Bronx.
+We continued dating, and by summer’s end we decided to get married before I resumed NYU classes in the Bronx.

 On Sept.
-1, 1946, we exchanged our vows at Coram Methodist Church, her parents’ church.
-We were eligible for veterans housing on campus but it wasn’t available until January.
-We both agreed I should start classes immediately so Doris stayed with her mother while I lived near the college that first semester.
+1, 1946, we exchanged vows at Coram Methodist Church, her parents’ church.
+We were eligible for veterans housing on campus, but it wasn’t available until January.
+We both agreed I should start classes immediately, so Doris stayed with her mother while I lived near the college that first semester.
 She would meet me in the Bronx on Friday nights and we’d travel back to Long Island for the weekend.

 I graduated in 1948 and accepted a position as a civil engineer with the Tennessee Valley Authority.
 We lived in Knoxville with our young son for four years, then briefly lived in Huntington and Providence before returning to Coram in 1953.